ThomasSpare/Battleships.spare/readme2.md

 # Debugging
 ---

 ## Manual Testing

-I tried entering every possible combination in the input fields and found that the game crashed most often in the row / column.
-So I could use boolean operators in this part of the code to nail down all the valid input values.
+I tried entering every possible combination in the input fields and found that the game crashed most often in the row / column input selection.
+So I used boolean operators in this part of the code to nail down all the valid input values such as:
+To stop an integer input for a Column: type(yclm) != int:
+To stop a letter input (str) in a Row: type(xrow) == int:

+---

 **<li>Repeteadly Entering 'int' in row and 'int' in column<li>** **This caused the game to crash in a while loop.**<br>